Timinator2000/Algorithm_X/02 - exact_cover/04 - actions.md

 ('place student', 'Alex', 'Tuba', 'Th', 4)
 ```

 Instead of “placing Ayla on Thursday at 2”, we are now “placing Ayla, with her Trumpet, on Thursday at 2.
-Later in this playground I will explain why these human readable tuples never impact out AlgorithXSolver’s performance, which is why I always prefer having a little extra data in a tuple as compared to having to keep track of a separate list that identifies what instrument each student plays.
+Later in this playground I will explain why these human readable tuples never impact our `AlgorithXSolver`’s performance, which is why I always prefer having a little extra data in a tuple as compared to having to keep track of a separate list that identifies what instrument each student plays.

 # A Complete Model